Robert J. Pushaw, J.D.

 Office: School of Law (SOL)

 - B.A., La Salle College, 1980, summa cum laude

-In law school, Robert Pushaw served as notes editor of the Yale Law Journal and received an Olin Foundation Fellowship.
+In law school, Robert Pushaw served as Notes Editor of the Yale Law Journal and received an Olin Foundation Fellowship.
 After graduation, he clerked for Judge James Buckley of the U.S. Court of Appeals for the D.C.
-Circuit, and then worked as an associate for Davis Wright Tremaine in Seattle.
+Circuit, then worked as an employment lawyer for Davis Wright Tremaine in Seattle.

 There are currently no publications in this category.